 Dental coverage will continue for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
 You may then continue coverage under COBRA.
-The continuation period isn't considered part of the COBRA period.

-Vision care coverage will continue for the 13-week period of STD as long as you make the active employee contributions.
-You may then continue coverage through COBRA.
+Vision coverage will continue for the 13-week period of STD as long as you make the active employee contributions.
+You may then continue coverage through Davis Vision.